-Write an equation of the line that passes through the given point and is (a) parallel and (b) perpendicular to the given line.
-(Section 4.3)
+Write an equation of the line that passes through the given point and is (a) parallel to the given line and (b) perpendicular to the given line.
+(Section 4.4)

-- 15. A website hosting company charges an initial fee of \$48 to set up a website.
+- 19. A website hosting company charges an initial fee of \$48 to set up a website.
 The company charges \$44 per month to maintain the website.
 (Section 4.1) - a.
 Write a linear model that represents the total cost of setting up and maintaining a website as a function of the number of months it is maintained. - b.
 Find the total cost of setting up a website and maintaining it for 6 months. - c.
 A different website hosting company charges \$62 per month to maintain a website, but there is no initial set-up fee.
 You have \$620.
 At which company can you set up and maintain a website for the greatest amount of time?
-Explain. - 16.
+Explain. - 20.
 The table shows the amount of water remaining in a water tank as it drains.
 Can the situation be modeled by a linear equation?
 Explain.
 If possible, write a linear model that represents the amount of water remaining in the tank as a function of time.
-(Section 4.2)
+(Section 4.2) - 21.
+You have \$10 on a copy store gift card.
+The copy store charges \$0.10 for each black-and-white copy and \$0.50 for each color copy. (a) Write an equation in standard form that models the possible combinations of copies you can buy. (b) Graph the equation from part (a). (c) Find four possible combinations.
+(Section 4.3)

-Time (minutes) 8 10 12 14 16 Water (gallons) 155 150 145 140 135
+Time (minutes) Water (gallons)

+8 155

+10 150

+12 145

+14 140

+16 135

-4.4 Scatter Plots and Lines of Fit
+4.5 Scatter Plots and Lines of Fit